ethyi/webcheckers1/docs/DesignDoc.md

 ### Definition of MVP
 > The minimum viable product is a product that should be able to allow players to sign in and sign out.
 And once they are signed in, they should be able to challenge and play and American game of checkersGame with an opponent.
-Players may resign, or forfeit, if they wish to.
+The game will end if any player is out of moves or pieces, or if a player resigns.

 ### MVP Features
-> The highest level features of this product include Signing in, starting a game, and updating board through turns.
+> The highest level features of this product include Signing in, starting a game, updating board, and move validation through turns.
 Sign in functionality helps the user create his/her unique identifier so that someone else can challenge them once they are online.
 Starting a game overviews the process of challenging a user and creating a game for both players, unless they are already ingame.
 Updating board covers how the gameboard updates after submitting each turn.
+Lastly, move validation covers the legality of player moves

 ### Roadmap of Enhancements
-> Possible enhancements include:
+> Enhancements include:
 Creating a spectator mode, where others can spectate other ongoing games.
-Creating a replay mode, where players can replay previous matches.
-Creating a turn timer, where players must finish their turn in an alloted time.

 ## Application Domain